ekaputra07/py-bmkg/README.md

 py-bmkg
 =======

-A Python wrapper for accessing earth quake, climate data in Indonesia based on BMKG (http://data.bmkg.go.id/).
+A Python wrapper for accessing earth quake, climate data of Indonesia based on BMKG (http://bmkg.go.id/).

 This is new project, new wrapper will be added gradually.
 For now it includes: